PositiveTechnologies/flower/README.md

 * `:github-login` and `:github-password` or `:github-token` for GitHub
 * `:gitlab-login` and `:gitlab-password` for GitLab

-There is also a convenient macro that uses `flower.credentials` under the hood that supplies necessary credentials in `start-component` functions.
-It is supposed to be used in pair with `flower.tracker.core/get-tracker`, `flower.repository.core/get-repository` and `flower.messaging.core/get-messaging` definitions:
+Here is a convenient macro that uses `flower.credentials` under the hood and supplies necessary credentials to `start-component` functions.
+It is supposed to be used together with `flower.tracker.core/get-tracker`, `flower.repository.core/get-repository`, and `flower.messaging.core/get-messaging` definitions:

 ```clj